VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-The code sample shows how the workflow changes its state and sends a new
+The code sample shows how the process manager changes its state and sends a new
 **MakeSeatReservation** command that the
 **SeatsAvailability** aggregate handles.
 The code sample also
-illustrates how the workflow is implemented as a state machine that receives
+illustrates how the process manager is implemented as a state machine that receives
 messages, changes its state, and sends new messages.

 > **DeveloperPersona:** Notice how we generate a new Guid to identify
 > the new reservation.
 We use these Guids to correlate messages to the
-> correct workflow and aggregate instances.
+> correct process manager and aggregate instances.

 When the **SeatsAvailability** aggregate receives a
 **MakeReservation** command, it makes a reservation if there are enough